Nike Air Max: Air Max 1

 Released in 1986 as simply the Air Max, the Air Max 1 was the first shoe to employ Max Air technology.
-It was marketed for running, which would continue to be the case for new Air Max designs until 2018's Air Max 270.
+All Air Max designs starting with Max 1 were marketed for running until 2018's Air Max 270.
 Its upper was composed of nylon and synthetic felt, with a leather version being released in 1988.
-It's original development however showed issues within the big bubble when exposed to varying temperatures and had a tendency to pop.
-This in turn caused for a recall and a reintroduction of The Air Max one as we see it today with slight changes to the midsole and bubble sizing.
+Its original development, however, showed issues within the big bubble when exposed to varying temperatures and had a tendency to pop.
+This in turn caused a recall and a reintroduction of The Air Max one as it is today with slight changes to the midsole and bubble sizing.
 However we saw a return of the "Air Max 86 Big Bubble" in 2023.
 The Air Max 1 continues to enjoy significant popularity with sneaker enthusiasts, and Nike re-releases the model with original and new exterior designs ("colorways") on a regular basis.